-During a live Crosscut event on Wednesday, the mayor, who has been widely criticized by both activists and business leaders for the police response to this summer’s protests, said reforming policing is just one part of a bigger evolution the city must make to combat inequities.
+During Crosscut's live Northwest Newsmakers event on Wednesday, the mayor, who has been widely criticized by both activists and business leaders for the police response to this summer’s protests, said reforming policing is just one part of a bigger evolution the city must make to combat inequities.
 Her list of needed change also includes affordable housing, health care, child care, good schools and greater economic opportunity.

 “We have to decide not just on policing, but as a society how do we change what we’re doing,” she said in the interview with Crosscut reporter David Kroman.